What is a digital twin?

 Or take the chemicals company that’s significantly increased transparency to identify and reduce excess inventory.
 Celonis derives the planning strategy of materials based on other materials related through the bill of materials – building a model that links together procurement of the raw materials to the production of semi-finished and finished goods, and lastly distribution and delivery.
 All the interconnected material processes involved in creating a deliverable product are joined together.
 The end-to-end supply chain view this generates drives automated calculations of safety and target stock levels to minimize excess stock.

-With the Process Intelligence Graph, businesses can connect all subprocesses for a truly holistic and comprehensive process digital twin.
+With the Celonis Context Model, businesses can connect all subprocesses for a truly holistic and comprehensive process digital twin.

 Let’s meet your digital twin

-Celonis users can activate Process Intelligence Graph features for existing processes to get started.
-From there, the solution is ready and waiting to expand by connecting additional processes to leverage new use cases.
+Celonis users can activate the Context Model's capabilities for existing processes to get started – gaining the operational context needed to understand, analyze, and optimize end-to-end operations.
+From there, the solution is ready and waiting to expand by connecting additional processes to leverage new use cases and get the RoAI you need right now.

 Talk to a Celonis expert to find out more about the platform and how to tailor it to your most important use cases.